Ebiroll/pi3d/README.md

 On the raspberry, make will build pi3d ,triangle & triangle2.

 These programs uses EGL2 and does not need X-Windows to run.
-Try it with:
+Try it on raspberry  with:
-./pi3d -t test/push_back_car.dds  test/Towcar.mdl
+./pi3d -t test/a320_ein.pkg
+./triangle2

 ## PKG and MDL file format